paryal58/chatbot-frontend/README.md

 ## Demo

-Visit the following link to try the Chatbot: [ChatBot Live Demo](https://paryal58.github.io/chatBot/) **It may take a minute for the first request due to the server needing to spin up.**
+Visit the following link to try the Chatbot: [ChatBot Live Demo](https://paryal58.github.io/chatBot/)<br>
+__It may take a minute for the first request due to the server needing to spin up.__

 ## Features